oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring.md

 Implementing a microservices architecture in Java isn't for everyone.
 For that matter, implementing microservices, in general, isn't often needed.
 Most companies do it to scale their people, not their systems.
 If you're going to scale your people, hiring Java developers is one of the best ways to do it.
 After all, there are more developers fluent in Java than most other languages - though JavaScript seems to be catching up quickly!

 The Java ecosystem has some well-established patterns for developing microservice architectures.
 If you're familiar with Spring, you'll feel right at home developing with Spring Boot and Spring Cloud.
-Since that's one of the quickest ways to get started, I figured I'd walk you through a quick tutorial.
+Since that's one of the quickest ways to get started, I figured I'd walk you through a quick example.

+This example contains a microservice with a REST API that returns a list of cool cars.
+It uses Netflix Eureka for service discovery, WebClient for remote communication, and Spring Cloud Gateway to route requests to the microservice.
+It integrates Spring Security and OAuth 2.0 so only authenticated users can access the API gateway and microservice.

+// todo: update image so it's not VW and requests /cool-cars

+{% img blog/spring-cloud-gateway/spring-cloud-gateway-oauth2.png alt:"Spring Boot Microservices" width:"800" %}{: .center-image }

 **Table of Contents**{: .hide }
 * Table of Contents